ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection¶

 Main Results¶

-Evaluation is conducted on three datasets—HatefulMemes, MAMI, and PrideMM—using Qwen2.5-VL-3B and 7B as backbone models.
+Evaluated on HatefulMemes, MAMI, and PrideMM datasets using Qwen2.5-VL-3B and 7B as base models.

 | Method | Binary F1 | Attack F1 | Target F1 | LLM Judge | CDE ↓ |